Representative Stanley Torres wrote a letter to the editor yesterday:

 Via email

-Ken Phillips responds on his blog:
+Ken Phillips responds on

 I've been mildly supportive of the proposed Marine Monument surrounding the northern Northern Mariana Islands; thinking it was more appropriate for people like David Sablan, Ike Cabrera, Agnes McPhetres and Karl Reyes to comment.
 I don't want opponents like Gourley and Joyner to muddy the waters by twisting it into 'outsiders telling us what to do'.
 After all, I've only been here for 25 years.